While You’re Here

 Say Hello at the info table

-Located in the first floor lobby near the bar, we always have staff and volunteers at the information table to answer your questions and make sure your experience with the Friends is fantastic.
+Located in the first floor lobby near the bar, we always have staff and volunteers at the information table to answer your questions and make sure your experience with Friends is fantastic.
 Sometimes our artists will join us after the show to sell and autograph CDs.
 Don’t be shy—we’re not.
 Tell us your thoughts on your concert experience (especially if it’s positive!), and come back again and again.
 See you at the show!